 What Must I Include In My Request To The Court To Make Drug Testing Of My Ex Mandatory?

 In order to show the court that a party should be required to undergo substance abuse testing, it would be helpful to provide evidence showing a history of substance abuse-related offenses, such as court docket printouts, police reports, declarations or affidavits from witnesses that have observed substance abuse, or financial records showing frequent or unusually large purchases of alcohol.
 In some cases, prescription histories from pharmacies or the Department of Professional Licensing (DOPL) can be sought to demonstrate prescription drug abuse by showing evidence of doctor shopping.

 Can I Request To Have My Ex Tested For Drugs At Any Time During A Divorce Case?

 Depending on the quality, recency, and extent of the evidence acquired during a custody case, although exceptions exist, the court will usually permit a motion to request drug or alcohol testing.
 However, if your evidence is recent and demonstrates an immediate and irreparable risk of harm to the child, then a motion for a Temporary Restraining Order (TRO) could be filed.
 Other options include filing a Petition to Modify the decree to address the issue and then filing a motion for temporary orders to address the issue while the petition to modify is pending.

 For more information on Drug/Alcohol Testing For Spouses In A Divorce, an initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (801) 616-3301 today.
+Contact Us online or call us to arrange a consultation at (801) 616-3301 today.